sakasakiking/FusionX/README.md

 ![Screenshot](https://github.com/sakasakiking/FusionX/blob/9c130e11218de7a15848df6c4326da6099fd864d/Screenshots/Screenshots03.jpg)
 ![Screenshot](https://github.com/sakasakiking/FusionX/blob/9c130e11218de7a15848df6c4326da6099fd864d/Screenshots/Screenshots04.jpg)

+## Recommended Playnite settings to avoid issues and reach the visual effect shown in the screenshots
+Images are being cooked...

 ## Support
 - If you found a bug or want to request a feature, please open a new issue in the [Issues Tracker](https://github.com/sakasakiking/FusionX/issues)
 - For general support, please contact me in the channel dedicated to themes support in the [Playnite Discord](https://discord.com/channels/365863063296933888/808419347105447957)

 ## Installation
-- Option A: Download the latest packaged `pthm` theme file from the [Releases page](https://github.com/sakasakiking/FusionX/releases/tag/Latest) and open it.
+- **A** Download the latest packaged `pthm` theme file from the [Releases page](https://github.com/sakasakiking/FusionX/releases/tag/Latest) and open it.
+- **B** Click the `Download` button on the [Playnite addon page](https://playnite.link/addons.html#FusionX_54244ec8-29ec-418e-bce7-415250c8d67b) to start the install process.
+- **C** Download from the Addons browser in Playnite.

 ## Extensions Support